bitrise-io/devcenter/_articles/reviews/meta-field.md

 Let's see some use cases when you would benefit from customizing `bitrise.yml` to your own liking:

 * If you decide to take your spin on our [open-source Workflow Editor](https://github.com/bitrise-io/bitrise-workflow-editor) and create your own version of it, first you have to fork it!
-Then you can use it (for example, by adding it to your website) and can customize the environment variables (env vars) in the `bitrise.yml` tab.
+Then you can use it (for example, by adding it to your website) and customize the environment variables (env vars) in the `bitrise.yml` tab.
 Let's say you want to keep an eye on one of the env vars: when it was last modified and by who.
 You can place the following `meta` section in `bitrise.yml` to your own version of Workflow Editor.

        app:
          envs: